 At Aylesbury Sailing Club we have a regular racing programme open to Adults and Juniors alike, using single-handed or double-handed boats.
-The main racing formats that we currently use are handicap (also known as ‘points’) racing and pursuit races.
+The main racing formats that we currently use are handicap (also known as ‘points’) racing, class racing and pursuit races.

 Points races use a handicapping system which allows different types of boat to race together competitively (see how this works here).
 We alternate between standard points races lasting about an hour and short points races where two short races of less than 30 minutes take place ‘back to back’ without the boats returning to shore between the races.